-While there are pros to earning your college degree online, there are also cons.
+While there are pros to making the switch to online school, there are also considerations to keep in mind.
 If you choose to complete your degree online, you won’t get to attend courses in a traditional, campus setting.
 Additionally, to be successful, you must feel confident setting time aside for your studies and learning on your own.

 Do your research

-When deciding if transferring to online classes is right for you, there are many things you should research.
+When deciding if transferring to online classes is right for you, there are several things you should research.